-FIRE zones on the XL4612/Legend 85 contain Fire Verification Logic.
+FIRE zones contain Fire Verification Logic.
 Upon detection of the first violation, smoke detector power will be reset for a period of 8 seconds.
 After this time period, power is restored.
 For a period of 5 seconds the fire zone will not be scanned allowing the smoke detectors to settle.
-Future violations within a two minute period will result in a PULSING BELL OUTPUT, RAPID PULSING ZONE LED, and IMMEDIATE transmission to the CS.
+Future violations within a two minute period will result in a PULSING BELL OUTPUT, RAPID PULSING ZONE LED. and IMMEDIATE transmission to the CS.
 Fire signals cannot be aborted.